natzar/Stripe-Pad/README.md

 ## Share the love
 Stripe Pad has no multi-million dollar marketing campaign or celebrity sponsors, but it have something even better; you.
 If you enjoy Stripe Pad please consider telling a friend, setting it up for someone less knowledgeable than yourself, or writing the author of a media article that overlooks us.

-If you would like to support Stripe Pad, please consider donating
+If you would like to support Stripe Pad, please consider [becoming an sponsor](https://github.com/sponsors/natzar)